Quickstart Guide

 This guide isn't just about building a simple table.
 It's about unlocking the power of the Avonni Components package to create amazing things in Salesforce!

-This guide gives you a taste of what the entire Avonni Components package can do.
+This Quickstart Guide gives you a taste of what the entire Avonni Components package can do.
 Think of it as your gateway to a whole world of possibilities!

 Before diving into this tutorial, please install the Avonni Components package from the AppExchange.